scriptorron/indi_pylibcamera/README.md

 and has therefore well-defined restrictions.
 It is not clear if the reported higher maximum analogue gain is correct.

 ## Credits
-Many thanks to all who helped o improve this software.
+Many thanks to all who helped to improve this software.
 Contributions came from:
 - Simon Šander
 - Aaron W Morris
 - Caden Gobat
+- anjok

 I hope I did not forget someone.
 If so please do not be angry and tell me.